euxoa/tirpat/README.md

 # tirpat
-Minimal scripts to run BirdNET Analyzer continuously on USB audio, in Raspberry Pi, and to check results, like to get compact species and observation lists, and to clip audio of those for storing or checking in, e.g., Audacity.
+Minimal scripts to run BirdNET Analyzer continuously on USB audio, for example in Raspberry Pi 4, and to get compact species and observation lists, and to clip audio of those for storing or checking in, e.g., Audacity.

 This requires at least Python 3 (3.9+ I think), the